Table of Contents

 Time in the market vs. timing the market

-While it seems easy to buy at the low point and sell at a higher one, it will not happen every time as the market is uncertain and frequently changes.
+While it seems easy to buy at the low point and sell at a higher point, it will not happen every time as the market is uncertain and frequently changes.
 Thus, in the long run, there can be issues of accuracy.
 So, traders should be cautious while relying on timing the market.
 They are advised to apply their conscience and increase their knowledge and skills.

 The Importance of Time in the Market